Nolan Gorman Preview, Player Props: Cardinals vs. Orioles

 Nolan Gorman At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 121st, his on-base percentage ranks 82nd, and he is 35th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 123rd in batting average, 80th in on-base percentage, and 39th in slugging.

-- In 19.0% of his games this season, he has gone deep, and 5.9% of his trips to the dish.
+- In 18.8% of his games this season, he has hit a home run, and 5.8% of his trips to the plate.

+- In 39 games this year (33.3%), Gorman has picked up an RBI, and in 22 of those games (18.8%) he had more than one.
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.